kyma-project/website/content/blog-posts/2020-03-22-release-notes-1.11/index.md

 ![define-auth-method-per-package](./api-packages-03-auth-method-per-package.png)

 API packages introduce a change also from the API consumer's standpoint.
-When browsing Applications in Service Catalog, they will see additional navigation controllers allowing them to select a specific package for an Application.
+When browsing through Applications in Service Catalog, they will see additional navigation controls allowing them to select a specific package for an Application.

 ![additional-navigation-controllers](./api-packages-04-additional-navigation-contorllers.png)